Typing Tensor Calculus in 2-Categories (I): Introduction

-Developing this project to include higher ranks matrices or tensors motivates us throughout this paper.
-The name “tensor” has been used in the literature widely for different purposes.
-In the current context, tensor signifies an umbrella term for scalars, vectors, and matrices.
-Scalars are tensors without any index; vectors have one index, and matrices denote tensors with two indices.
+Developing Mac Lane and Macedo and Oliveira's project to include higher-rank matrices, or tensors, motivates my paper.
+The term "tensor" has been widely used in the literature for various purposes.
+In the current context, a tensor is an umbrella term for scalars, vectors, and matrices.
+Scalars are tensors with no indices, vectors are tensors with one index, and matrices are tensors with two indices.
+For tensors with more than two indices, we collectively refer to them as tensors.

-To take the first step towards this goal, one needs to identify a suitable category.
-Category \mat, which captures all structures of a semiadditive category, provides an intuition for us.
-Translating Category \mat in the language of higher categories, one observes vectors as 0-morphisms, matrices as 1-morphisms, and tensors with at most four indices as 2-morphisms.
-This simple observation demonstrates that the suitable category for our purpose should be a 2-category with extra structures.

-This 2-category needs to have biproducts between objects, biproducts between 1-morphisms and additions between 2-morphisms.
-Such a generalization yields a semiadditive 2-category.
+To take the first step toward a categorical typing of tensors, one must identify a suitable category.
+The category of matrices, \mat, which captures the structures of a semi-additive category, provides a useful intuition.
+By translating \mat into the language of higher categories, we observe vectors as objects, matrices as 1-morphisms, and tensors with at most four indices as 2-morphisms.
+This simple observation suggests that the suitable category for our purposes should be a 2-category with extra structures that allow us to recover all properties of the category \mat from its Hom-categories, i.e., a 2-category with an object.
+This 2-category needs to have well-defined biproducts between objects, biproducts between 1-morphisms, and additions between 2-morphisms.
+Moreover, these additions should be consistent and interrelated.
+This generalization leads us to the definition of semiadditive 2-categories.

-Current literature lacks a rigorous definition for biproducts in 2-categories and semiadditive 2-categories.
-In this paper, we define 2-biproducts and semiadditive 2-categories.
-We propose both the algebraic and limit-form definitions of biproducts and show their compatibility.
-Considering this 2-category as a basic framework, we demonstrate the details of typing tensor calculus.
+The current literature lacks a rigorous definition of biproducts in 2-categories.
+In this paper, we define 2-biproducts (or biproducts in 2-categories) and describe the properties of semi-additive 2-categories.
+We propose both algebraic and limit-form definitions of biproducts and demonstrate their compatibility.
+Using this 2-category as a foundational framework, we outline the details of typing tensor calculus.

-\vect is given as an example of symmetric monoidal 2-categories by Kapranov and Voevodsky \cite{KV}.
-Objects of \vect are natural numbers, 1-morphisms are matrices between natural numbers whose entries are ﬁnite dimensional vector spaces, and 2-morphisms are linear maps between vector spaces.
-It is folklore that \vect also represents a prototype of semiadditive 2-categories.
-Nevertheless, lacking a rigorous definition for semiadditive 2-categories, this claim has not been examined closely.
-We examine the algebraic form of 2-biproducts in \vect and explore the details of the multiplication of tensors.
-We conclude with a thorough analysis of enrichment in semiadditive 2-categories.
-Ultimately, based on our observations about the behavior of zero 1-morphisms in 2-categories, we raise a critical non-trivial question about the relationship between limits and 2-limits in 2-categories.